earthcube/earthcube_utilities/summarize/README.md

 It will call `fix_runX.sh repo`'` to get all the rdf and convert it to quads

-then it will call `summarize_repo.sh repo`'` to put it in fuseki so it can be queried and summarized
+then it will call `src/materialize_summary.py repo`'` to put it in blazegraph so it can be queried and summarized

 producing a file {repo}.ttl that can be loaded into the blazegraph summary namespace of your choice